tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

         var fun = 5;

         function funFunction() {
-            //hoisting happens here
+            // hoisting happens here
-            //var fun;      <-- this line gets generated from javascript, we will never see it, but this happens fun = 10;
+            // var fun;       <-- This code gets added here by javascript emgine.
+We will never see it, but this happens. fun = 10;
-            console.log(fun);
-            var fun = 20;    // fun = 20; <-- this line gets generated from javascript, we will never see it, but this happens console.log(fun);
+            console.log(fun); // The fun variable here is function scoped beacuse of 'var' keyword that declared it in line 5.
+Without the 'var' keyword there was only an assignment to the global soped 'fun' variable('fun = 20') var fun = 20;     // fun = 20; <-- Instead, this code actually generated here by javascript engine.
+We will never see it, but this happens. console.log(fun); // The fun variable here is function scoped beacuse of 'var' keyword that declared it in line 5.
+Without the 'var' keyword there was only an assignment to the global soped 'fun' variable('fun = 20')
         }

         console.log(fun); //5